LeRicNet/ACP_Epithelial_Analysis/docs/troubleshooting.md

 **Solutions**:
 - Use raw or less-filtered object for classification
+- For ACP data: use `00_merge_datasets.R` to extract full counts from RNA assay
 - Transfer labels back to integrated object after classification:
   ```r
   # Classify on full object